tlmc

 .Variable-specific metadata stored in the group’s attribute.

-For storage efficiency, all datasets will be stored using the ‘gzip’ filter with compression level of 4, and the ‘shuffle’ filter.
+For storage efficiency, all datasets for variables will be stored using the ‘gzip’ filter with compression level of 4, and the ‘shuffle’ filter.
 The chunk size is equal to the number of timestamps to maxing-out reading performances.
 These are enabled in h5py

 using the following flags: